s-gryt/development-tools-pack/README.md

-# Dev Tools Pack
+# Development Tools Pack

-Welcome to the Dev Tools Pack for Visual Studio Code!
+Welcome to the Development Tools Pack for Visual Studio Code!
 This pack offers a comprehensive set of tools designed to optimize your development workflow and increase productivity.

 ## Included Extensions